-Passenger train derails in India, at least 179 people reported injured
+Passenger train derails in India, killing at least 13 and trapping many others

-NEW DELHI (AP) — A passenger train derailed in eastern India on Wednesday, trapping many people inside its derailed coaches, officials said.
-More than 170 people were injured and taken to hospitals, according to media reports.
+NEW DELHI (AP) — Two passenger trains derailed in India on Wednesday, killing at least 13 people and trapping hundreds of others inside more than a dozen damaged coaches, officials said.

+About 400 people were injured and taken to hospitals after the accident, which happened nearly 1,600 kilometers (1,000 miles) northwest of the capital of New Delhi, officials said.
+The cause was under investigation.

+The number of dead was not immediately clear.
+The director-general of state fire services, Sudhanshu Sarangi, confirmed at least 13 deaths.
+The New Delhi television news channel reported that 30 people were feared dead.

+Nearly 500 police officers and rescue workers with 75 ambulances and buses responded to the accident, said Pradeep Jena, the top bureaucrat of the Odisha state.

-Rescuers were attempting to free another 200 people feared trapped in the derailed coaches, said D.B.
-Shinde, the Balasore district administrator in Odisha state.
-The cause of the derailment was being investigated.
+Rescuers were attempting to free 200 people feared trapped in the wreckage, said D.B.
+Shinde, administrator of the state’s Balasore district.

-Amitabh Sharma, a railroad ministry spokesperson, said some mangled pieces of the derailed train fell onto a nearby track and were hit by another passenger train coming from the opposite direction.
-Details were not immediately known.
+Amitabh Sharma, a railroad ministry spokesperson, said 10 to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track.
+It was hit by another passenger train coming from the opposite direction.

 The Press Trust of India news agency said the derailed Coromandel Express was traveling from Howrah in West Bengal state to Chennai, the capital of southern Tamil Nadu state.

-Television images showed rescue teams trying to take passengers out of mangled coaches.
-New Delhi television news reported that 179 people were taken to hospitals.
+Indian Prime Minister Narendra Modi said he was distressed by the accident.

+“In this hour of grief, my thoughts are with the bereaved families.
+May the injured recover soon,” tweeted Modi, who said he had spoken to the railway minister and that “all possible assistance” was being offered.

 Despite government efforts to improve rail safety, several hundred accidents occur every year on India’s railways, the largest train network under one management in the world.

 In August 1995, two trains collided near New Delhi, killing 358 people in the worst train accident in India’s history.

 Most train accidents are blamed on human error or outdated signaling equipment.